Airline & Safety Ratings

 Economy (Pacific Voyager)

-- Full meal and beverage service on international flights; nonalcoholic beverage service on domestic flights; hot or cold towel service prior to first meal
+- Full meal and beverage service on long haul international flights; nonalcoholic beverage service on domestic flights; snack served on flights less than 6 hours with spirits available for purchase. hot or cold towel service prior to first meal

-- Personal seat back screens with choice of 12 channels on 747s, greater choice on the A330; shared cabin screens showing documentaries and TV shows on 737s; no in flight entertainment on ATRs and Twin Otters; USB's and power outlets available on the A330
+- Personal seat back screens on the A330; shared cabin screens showing documentaries and TV shows on 737s; no in flight entertainment on ATRs and Twin Otters; USB's and power outlets available on the A330

 - Blankets and pillows available for medium and long haul flights